Jeraldheo/InsertionSort/README.md

 # InsertionSort
-Program that sort in incresing order numbers using the algorithms insertion sort.
+Programs that sort numbers in nonincresing and nondecrecing order.